-Some of the best bear hunting occurs in September and October when you can stalk by finding concentrated food sources in or near prime bear habitat.
+Some of the best bear hunting occurs in September and October when you can stalk bears by finding concentrated food sources near prime bear habitat.
 Early in the season, preferred foods include berries, cherries, and standing corn.
 As the season progresses, wild apples, beechnuts and acorns become more important.
 Stalking bears in a stand of nut-rich beech trees half way up a mountain on a crisp October morning is one of hunting’s most exciting challenges.
-The reward in meat produced is also great.
+The reward is also great-tasting, nutritious meat.
 When properly prepared, bear meat compares favorably to pork.

 Hunting hours are one-half hour before sunrise to one-half hour after sunset.
 (See Sunrise/Sunset Tables.)